 The plans for the site include mixed use of market-rate apartments, restaurants, retail and specialty boutique businesses.
 Opportunities for office space will be available, too.
-Along with the redevelopment of new streets and buildings, public green spaces and a public marketplace are planned.
+Accompanying the development of new streets and buildings will be public green space and public marketplace.

 No. While there are several isolated stands of second-growth northern mesic hardwood communities atop Rib Mountain State Park, much of the landscape, including the north face, is covered with trees with lower lifespans.
 Many of these species struggle to survive due to vulnerability to insects and diseases, with normal regeneration of many tree species limited by thin soils, steep slopes and over-browsing by deer.
 Opening spaces for ski runs and trails may increase forest sustainability by expanding edge habitat and allowing for deeper solar penetration into the forests.